 Cantata for the Septuagesima Sunday

-The score has the first choral, which actually is a concerto for 2 oboi d’amore, strings, choir and basso continuo.
-Then there is the 4th movement, another choral using the 5th verse of Paul Gerhards song.
+The score has the first chorale, which actually is a concerto for 2 oboi d’amore, strings, choir and basso continuo.
+Then there is the 4th movement, another chorale using the 5th verse of Paul Gerhards song.
 It is an aria for alto, two oboi d’amore and basso continuo: